qureshiaquib/qureshiaquib.github.io/_posts/2025-3-8-azure-file-share-v2-pricing.md

     currently it is in roadmap and soon will be available.
 In order to get Item level recovery functionality when you consider backup, make sure you keep snapshot for longer period of time.
 Assume you often do recovery for accidental deletion and users come to you after 2 weeks then you keep snapshot for 14 days.
 As you can do item level recovery for snapshot based backup this can come to you for rescue while still opting for vault backup.
     * Currently vault backup support max file share size upto 10TB. very soon you should be able to back larger share.

+Below diagram shows the snapshot setting which you can modify.
 ![Snapshot in the vault backup policy](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/08032025/backup-policy.jpg)

+Below architecture diagram shows about the Azure Backup, File Share and Azure File Sync.

 ![Architecture showing backup of Azure Files](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/08032025/backup-of-azure-file-share.jpg)